Murray City School District: The District Today

 Today, the district has over 6000 students in grades K–12, enrolled in seven elementary schools, two junior highs, and one high school.
 Murray schools benefit from the PTA, Murray Education Foundation (a nonprofit organization assisting in recognizing excellence in the schools and resources for special school needs), Murray High School Renaissance Program, each school's Community Council, and an adult Community Education program with diverse class offerings.

 Murray High, re-opened following a renovation in 2003, and has an enrollment of around 1500 students.
 The 260000 sqft school is built on the same 21 acre as the previous high school.
 It is a state-of-the-art facility, with high ceilings and skylights, a commons area, wireless network connections in every classroom (internet access is restricted), a geothermal heating and cooling system, an expanded auditorium, two gyms, and a courtyard.

 Hillcrest and Riverview Junior High schools have a combined enrollment of nearly 1500 students.
 Both schools have many extracurricular activities, including athletics, choir, and band.
 There is a variety of opportunities for academic enrichment through an interdisciplinary curriculum that focuses on higher-level thinking skills, problem-solving, research, and independent studies.

-A beautiful new Hillcrest Junior High School, featuring state-of-the-art building technology, was rebuilt and opened at the beginning of the 2015-2016 school year.
+A new Hillcrest Junior High School was rebuilt and opened at the beginning of the 2015–2016 school year.

 The seven elementary schools average around 22 students per classroom.
 The Kennecott Nature Center of Murray gives students the opportunity to enjoy observing and learning about nature up close and hands on.